 This was too outlandish to be true, so she shrugged him off with a smile and an apology, saying we would be just a few more minutes.
 But as I pedaled around the block under the unblinking zoom eye of a minicam, a police car arrived and ticketed the TV20 car for illegal parking.

 It was my last night with my hosts.
-I knew it because I felt the fever gripping me, felt the ache.
+I knew it because I felt an aching fever gripping me.
 It’s not polite to get sick in someone’s home, and I had already stayed long enough that a protracted feverish siege would have left me racked with guilt.

 I decided to go for it and packed listlessly, shivering with cold.
 Ocala was only about forty miles south, and I planned to splurge on a motel and ride out the illness alone.
 Trying to hit the road in that condition was irrational, but I couldn’t stay where I was.

 Whimpering with an ache so all-pervasive that I couldn’t mouth a specific complaint, I dragged my load up the street and headed for town.
 I immediately had a flat tire, and sat by the road in utter defeat for half an hour before I could bring myself to fix it.
 The day was dark and cold, and I almost curled up to sleep in the bushes.

 By the time I had ridden the seven miles into town from my friends’ suburban house, I knew I could make it no further.
 It was painful to hold the bike upright at stop lights; it hurt to turn my head.
 Somebody idling beside me at an intersection asked about the solar panels (“Hey, I saw you on TV!
 How much power does that solar setup put out?”) and I was too exhausted to acknowledge the question.